On the low Mach number limit for Quantum Navier-Stokes equations: Introduction

 where the viscous stress tensor $\mathbb{S}=\mathbb{S}(\nabla u)$ is given by

 while the capillary (dispersive) term $\mathbb{K}=\mathbb{K}(\rho,\nabla\rho)$ reads

-System \eqref{eq:QNS1} is then recovered by choosing $k(\rho)=\frac{1}{\rho}$.
-The QNS equations can also be derived from a Chapman-Enskog expansion for the Wigner equation with a BGK term \cite{BM}, see also \cite{J} where several dissipative quantum fluid models are derived by means of a moment closure of (quantum) kinetic equations with appropriate choices of the collision terms.
-The inviscid counterpart of \eqref{eq:QNS} is the Quantum Hydrodynamic system (QHD), see \cite{AM1,AM2,AM16, AHMZ} that arises as hydrodynamical model in superfluids \cite{Khal} and Bose-Einstein condensates \cite{PS}.
+System \eqref{eq:QNS1} is then recovered by choosing $h(\rho)=\rho$, $g(\rho)=0$ and $k(\rho)=\frac{1}{\rho}$.
+The QNS equations can also be derived from a Chapman-Enskog expansion for the Wigner equation with a BGK term \cite{BM, JMi}, see also \cite{J} where several dissipative quantum fluid models are derived by means of a moment closure of (quantum) kinetic equations with appropriate choices of the collision terms.
+A more robust model, from the point of view of quantum physics, is given by the inviscid counterpart of \eqref{eq:QNS}, namely the classical Quantum Hydrodynamic system (QHD), see \cite{AM1,AM2,AM16, AHMZ}, that arises in many different situations, for instance as a hydrodynamic model in superfluids \cite{Khal} and Bose-Einstein condensates \cite{PS} or to describe the carrier transport in semiconductors \cite{Gar}.

 After a suitable rescaling (see subsection \ref{subsec:scaling}), the system \eqref{eq:QNS1} reads,

 with initial data